 If you don't see your Apple TV in the AirPlay menu, make sure that your Mac and Apple TV meet the system requirements.
 Also check your firewall settings:

 - Choose Apple menu () > System Preferences, then click Security & Privacy.

 - Click the lock icon, then enter an administrator name and password.

-- AirPlay may suddenly disconnect if your wireless network is too busy to maintain the AirPlay connection, or there is too much wireless interference.
+- Your wireless network might be too busy or have too much wireless interference to maintain the AirPlay connection.
 Learn how to troubleshoot Wi-Fi connectivity issues.

 Minimum requirements if your Mac and Apple TV are on the same network: